amazon-connect/amazon-connect-chat-ui-examples/cloudformationTemplates/startChatContactAPI/README.md

     });
     ```

 3. Start the chat based on a user action.
 You will want to add fields for the customer name and username because those fields are used in the Lambda function that was created.
+Note: you need to update this to include the API Gateway endpoint that was created in the CloudFormation stack.

     ```js
     connect.ChatInterface.initiateChat({